reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 ## Introduction to Functional Programming

 Functional programming is a paradigm that focuses on the use of functions to create clear and concise code.
-Instead of modifying data and maintaining state like in traditional imperative programming, functional programming treats functions as first-class citizens, allowing them to be assigned to variables, passed as arguments, and returned from other functions.
+Instead of modifying data and maintaining state like in traditional imperative programming, functional programming treats functions as first-class citizens, allowing us to be assigned to variables, passed as arguments, and returned from other functions.
 This approach can make code easier to understand and reason about.

 ### Functional Programming in Java